 Also, hypogonadism associates with various chronic diseases, namely alcoholic liver disease, rheumatic diseases, or renal disease.

 RELATED: 6 Anti-Aging Myths & Misconceptions

 In conclusion, the study demonstrates an increased risk of mortality in older men with low testosterone and estradiol levels, implying that both these sex hormones can act as mortality risk markers for male individuals.

 Read the study’s original publication here: Low serum testosterone and estradiol predict mortality in elderly men.

 Low T symptoms only get worse when you are alone.
-Let Yunique Medical lend a helping hand with our Precision Therapies and POTENT Functional Medicine.
+Let YM lend a helping hand with our Precision Therapies and POTENT Functional Medicine.
 Contact us and receive your FREE consultation session at our four offices in Florida, Ocala, Fruitland Park, and Daytona.
 2020 is DONE.
 Let’s SLAY 2021!